mmb-irb/chrom_dyn/README.md

 ### Precompiled version for Linux

 Tested on different Ubuntu and Fedora terminals.<br/>
-No installation required (see below for compiling/installing from source files)<br/>
+No installation required (see below for compiling/installing from source files)

 Execution: